How to Apply

 The Center for Health and Research Transformation seeks to recruit and retain a diverse workforce as a reflection of our commitment to Diversity, Equity and Inclusion.
-For more information about us, please visit our Careers page: https://www.chrt.org/wp-content/uploads/2019/09/Careers-Why-CHRT-.pdf
+For more information about us, please visit www.chrt.org

-- Master’s degree in public health or related field (with health policy or public health related focus).
+- Master’s degree in public policy, public health or related field (with health policy or public health related focus).

-- Minimum of 1-3 years’ related experience, with a working knowledge of key health policy issues, including senior services and Medicaid policy.
+- Minimum of 2-4 years’ related experience, including a working knowledge of key health policy issues.

 - Strong quantitative skills and knowledge of descriptive statistics, statistical tests and statistical inference.

 - Ability to work independently within defined guidelines, as well as willingness to work in a highly interactive and collegial group of analysts.